Use as hair conditioner

 iStock/Central IT Alliance

 Is your hair as dry and brittle as sagebrush in the desert?
 Put the moisture back into it by heating 1/2 cup olive oil (don’t boil it), and then liberally applying it to your hair.
 Cover your hair with a plastic grocery bag, then wrap it in a towel.
 Let it set for 45 minutes, then shampoo and thoroughly rinse.
+If you’re in awe of these numerous olive oil benefits, check out these 13 amazing uses for tea tree oil.

 Clear up acne

-Okay, the notion of applying oil to your face to treat acne does sound a bit wacky.
+OK, the notion of applying oil to your face to treat acne does sound a bit wacky.
 Still, many folks swear this works: Make a paste by mixing 4 tablespoons salt with 3 tablespoons olive oil.
 Pour the mixture onto your hands and fingers and work it around your face.
 Leave it on for a minute or two, then rinse it off with warm, soapy water.
 Apply daily for one week, then cut back to two or three times weekly.
 You should see a noticeable improvement in your condition.
 (The principle is that the salt cleanses the pores by exfoliation, while the olive oil restores the skin’s natural moisture.)